hernantru943/NLP_PROJECT/Proposal.md

 - What would a minimum viable product (MVP) look like for this project?

-A minimum MVP could be a base Logistic Regression Model with an initial F1 score.
+A minimum MVP could be a base Topic Modeling on the initial corpus reviews.